okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 ### Delete (Deprovision)

-The deletion or deprovisioning of end user profiles in SCIM operations depends on whether Okta or your SCIM application functions as the source of truth for user profile information.
+Deleting or deprovisioning user profiles in SCIM operations depends on whether Okta or your SCIM app is the source of truth for user profile information.

-* If an admin deprovisions an end user's profile inside Okta, the user resource inside your SCIM application is updated with `active=false`.
+* If an admin deprovisions an user's profile inside Okta, the user resource inside your SCIM app is updated with `active=false`.
 If that user needs to be reprovisioned later (for example, a return from parental leave or if a contractor is rehired), then the `active` attribute can be switched back to `true`.

-   Deactivated end user accounts lose access to their provisioned Okta integrations.
-Your application can run different actions after deprovisioning a user, such as changing user access permissions, removing a license, or completely disabling the user account.
+   Deactivated user accounts lose access to their provisioned Okta integrations.
+Your app can run different actions after deprovisioning a user, such as changing user access permissions, removing a license, or disabling the user account.
-* If an admin deletes a deactivated end user profile inside Okta, the user resource inside your SCIM application isn't changed.
+* If an admin deletes a deactivated user profile inside Okta, the user resource inside your SCIM app isn't changed.
 The initial deactivation step already set `active=false`.
-Okta doesn't send a request to delete the user resource inside the customer's SCIM application.
+Okta doesn't send a request to delete the user resource inside the customer's SCIM app.
-* Conversely, if an end user profile is marked with `active=false` inside your SCIM application, and the Okta integration is sourced by that SCIM application, then when an import from your SCIM application is run, the user's profile is marked as deactivated inside Okta.
+* Conversely, if a user profile is marked with `active=false` inside your SCIM app, and that SCIM app sources the Okta integration, then when an import from your SCIM app is run, the user's profile is marked as deactivated inside Okta.
-* Similarly, if an end user profile is deleted from inside your SCIM application, and the end user is sourced by that SCIM application, then when an import from your SCIM application is run, the user's profile is deleted inside Okta.
+* Similarly, if a user profile is deleted from inside your SCIM app, and that SCIM app sources the user, then when an import from your SCIM app is run, the user's profile is deleted inside Okta.

 ### Sync passwords

 Outside of the base CRUD operations, Okta supports other provisioning features like syncing passwords.

 Password synchronization helps you coordinate Okta-sourced users to ensure that a user’s Active Directory (AD) password and their Okta password always match.
-With password synchronization, your users have a single password to access applications and devices.
+With password synchronization, your users have a single password to access apps and devices.

 This option sets the user's password for your integration to match the Okta password or to be assigned a randomly generated password.
 For more information about this functionality and how to configure it in the Okta product, see [Synchronize passwords from Okta to Active Directory](https://help.okta.com/okta_help.htm?id=ext_Security_Using_Sync_Password).